-25 What are the basic conditions and timing issues applicable to a divestment or other remedy?
+26 What are the basic conditions and timing issues applicable to a divestment or other remedy?

 There are no specific rules for this matter.
-Therefore, basic conditions and timing issues would be determined case by case by the Antitrust Court
+Therefore, basic conditions and timing issues would be determined case by case by the Antitrust Court.

-26 What is the track record of the authority in requiring remedies in foreign-to-foreign mergers?
+27 What is the track record of the authority in requiring remedies in foreign-to-foreign mergers?

-The only precedent regarding foreign-to-foreign mergers in Chile, under the actual regulation, is Resolution No. 02/2005 of the Antitrust Court, regarding the acquisition of BellSouth Chile Inc and BellSouth Chile Holdings Inc (together 'BellSouth') by Telefónica Móviles SA.
+The only two precedents regarding foreign-to-foreign mergers in Chile, under the actual regulation, are the following:

+- Resolution No. 02/2005 of the Antitrust Court, regarding the acquisition of BellSouth Chile Inc and BellSouth Chile Holdings Inc (together 'BellSouth') by Telefónica Móviles SA.
 The Antitrust Court approved the transaction based on the efficiencies that the integration would create, despite the existence of entry barriers in a highly concentrated market.
 The post-merger scenario suggested a decrease in the number of market operators from four to three, with the consequent increase in market concentration.
-The Antitrust Court approved the merger subject to the following conditions:
+The Antitrust Court approved the merger subject to the following conditions: - (i) Telefónica Chile must transfer part of its telecommunication concessions in a public tender in which the conditions were previously approved by the Antitrust Court;

-- (i) Telefónica Chile must transfer part of its telecommunication concessions in a public tender in which the conditions were previously approved by the Antitrust Court; - (ii) the subsistent company after the merger, Telefónica Chile, must be subject to the rules established by Law No. 18,046 for openstock companies and be under the supervision of the SVS; and - (iii) Telefónica Chile is prohibited from on 'on-net' and 'off-net' discrimination pricing policies while the concessions mentioned in (i) are not transferred. - 27 In what circumstances will the clearance decision cover related arrangements (ancillary restrictions)?
+(ii) the subsistent company after the merger, Telefónica Chile, must be subject to the rules established by Law No. 18,046 for open-stock companies and be under the supervision of the SVS; and

+- (iii) Telefónica Chile is prohibited from on 'on-net' and 'off-net' discrimination pricing policies while the concessions mentioned in (i) are not transferred. - Resolution No. 7/2013 (AE) of the Antitrust Court, regarding the acquisition of Pfizer's infant formula division by Nestlé.
+As explained, the FNE and the parties entered into a settlement agreement in which Nestlé was committed to sell all the assets corresponding to the Pfizer's infant formula business developed in Chile. - 28 In what circumstances will the clearance decision cover related arrangements (ancillary restrictions)?